 “If you are not a recognized member of a political party, when that party is in power, you will not be called for anything,” said Ortiz García.
 Castro Sitiriche said that the regional government and governor’s office is generally wary of including “independent judgment from scholars unaffiliated with parties.

-But post-Maria, Ortiz García said that criticism doesn’t apply to local government.
+But post-Maria, Ortiz García said local government has stepped up in a new way.
 While academics believe coordination between the fiscal board, the governor, and other stakeholders is lacking, Ortiz García sees the reputation of the island’s mayors as improved.

 Founding INESI member Agustín Irizarry Rivera, another professor of electrical engineering at UPR-Mayagüez, said local politicians tend to take advantage of academic expertise more than do other levels of government.
 But he said interest is still lacking from authorities.